 If planting in-ground mums is not an option, buy a potted mum with lots of buds and not full blooms.
 It is tempting to buy them with buds already opened, but ones that have not blossomed will have a longer bloom period.

 Access to moderate water in well-drained soil is they key to helping mums thrive.
 Before watering them, check the soil (in the ground or in pots) to make sure it is not too soggy.
 Soggy soil can lead to root rot.

 Lee said that sunlight can affect the length of bloom time.

 “Potted mums need indirect light rather than full sun,” said Lee.
 “Placing them in direct sunlight will encourage quicker blooms.”

 Cooler temperatures also help sustain the bloom period, but in Alabama, there is no guarantee the weather will be cool.

 Eventually, they start to lose their splendor, but don’t toss them out yet.
 If plants start wilting, it could be because of lack of water.
 Lee suggests giving them a slow, deep drink.
 Removing the spent blooms with your fingers or garden pruners also will encourage new blooms.

 Alabama Extension has a publication, Fall Garden Mum Production In Alabama.
 This publication is directed toward commercial mum production, but still offers valuable information for the public.
 For further information, contact your county Extension office and speak with a home grounds agent.

 Featured Image: hutch photography/shutterstock.com

-The Alabama Cooperative Extension System (Alabama A&M University and Auburn University), is an equal opportunity educator and employer.
+The Alabama Cooperative Extension System (Alabama A&M and Auburn Universities), is an equal opportunity employer and educator.
 Everyone is welcome!